Vanguard vs Fidelity in 2026

 Category 2: Mobile Apps

-Vanguard clients get to use one mobile app; the software is very elementary.
-During our test drive of the platform, we found no charting tools at all.
-There is an order ticket, though; it can be used to submit trades for stocks, ETFs, and mutual funds.
+Vanguard clients get one mobile app, and the software is very basic.
+During our test, we found no charting tools at all.
+There is an order ticket, though, and it can place trades for stocks, ETFs, and mutual funds.
 Options cannot be traded on the app.

 Vanguard or Fidelity Investments

-Fidelity customers get to use one app, and option contracts can be traded on the platform.
-Multi-leg strategies are integrated, which helps to increase the level of trading.
-Charts on the Fidelity app can be displayed horizontally and vertically, and there are several useful tools.
+Fidelity customers get one app, and the platform supports options trading.
+Multi-leg strategies are included, which raises the level of trading.
+Charts on the Fidelity app can be viewed horizontally and vertically, and there are several helpful tools.

 Fidelity Investments or Vanguard

-Traders at Schwab get to use two apps.
-One of them is called thinkorswim, and this one is the advanced app.
-It can be used to trade futures and forex, and charts have several hundred technical studies.
-Simulated trading through a feature called paperMoney is an added bonus.
+Schwab customers can use two apps.
+One is thinkorswim, which is the advanced app.
+It can trade futures and forex, and charts include several hundred technical studies.
+Paper trading through paperMoney is another benefit.

 Vanguard or Fidelity